1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsNonprofit Security Grant Program (NSGP) is sponsored by Oregon Department of Emergency Management.
-Provides funding to nonprofit organizations for physical security enhancements to protect against terrorist attacks.
+Offers funding for physical security enhancements and security training to nonprofit organizations at high risk of terrorist attacks.

 Get alerted about grants like this